box-project/box/doc/configuration.md

 makes it easier to refer to files in the PHAR and ensure the access to internal files will always work regardless of the location of the PHAR on the file system.

-No alias is configured by default.
+No alias is used by default.

 Example: